New Bike Buying – Importance of Break-in Period – Check-Up, Tune-up

 Buying a bicycle online is becoming more common each year, with online retailers offering a much more extensive selection than regular stores and significant discounts and savings.

 However, this usually means you have to do the final assembly yourself.
 Therefore, knowing what to do when your new bicycle arrives is vital for long-term success.

 When your new bike arrives, it will come in a big cardboard box.
 Ensure the box is upright before you open it, removing the staples with a screwdriver.
 Then, carefully open the box, removing the bike piece-by-piece (the front wheel and handlebars are usually separate).

 Make sure the box is empty of small parts, and then keep it to the side with all the protective packaging in case you need to return it.

 Make sure you have the bike’s user manual and your tools ready before assembly starts.
 Some manufacturers supply the tools needed for assembly.
 Otherwise, the tools required can vary depending on how much assembly needs to be done.
 The most common tools include:

 - A pump

-Another very useful tool is a torque wrench, especially for carbon bikes.
-This tool helps you tighten each bolt with the perfect amount of force, eliminating the chance of damage caused by over-tightening.
-Additionally, carbon paste is needed for carbon parts instead of regular bike grease.
+Another handy tool is a torque wrench, especially for carbon bikes.
+This tool helps you tighten each bolt to the ideal torque, eliminating the chance of damage caused by over-tightening.
+Carbon paste is also needed in the assembly where carbon meets carbon or metal instead of regular bike grease.

 Before starting, open your manual to step one and read the instructions, using this guide as further support.